 2 imported COVID-19 cases reported in city

-Two imported COVID-19 cases were reported in the city on Wednesday, said the Shanghai Health Commission on Thursday morning.
-There were no new locally transmitted cases.
+Two imported COVID-19 cases were reported in the city on Friday, said the Shanghai Health Commission on Saturday morning.
+No new locally transmitted cases were reported.

-The second patient is a Chinese working in Japan who arrived at the local airport on September 12.
+The second patient is a Chinese studying in the United States who arrived at the local airport on September 14.

-Both cases have been transferred to the designated hospital for treatment, while the 59 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+Both patients have been transferred to the designated hospital for treatment, while the 60 close contacts on the same flights have been put under quarantine and observation at designated places.

 Of all the 381 local cases, 370 have been discharged upon recovery and four are hospitalized.
 There have been so far seven local fatalities.